trumpiter-max/Proactive-cyber-defence/chapter-7-Security.md

 -  The `NTLM` response/user ticket is coming from isolated `LSA` and has not been manually generated from `Lsass`
 - `Future improvements`: combined with `BioIso.exe` and `FsIso.exe`
+- Navigate to `Computer Configuration > Administrative Templates > System > Device Guard > Turn on Virtualization Based Security.
+In the "Credential Guard Configuration"` section in `gpedit.msc` (Local Group Policy Editor), set the dropdown value to "Enabled/Disabled":

 ### Device Guard